-‘Chandra Levy An American Murder Mystery’ Probes Unsolved Case: Who Is Chandra Levy?
+‘Chandra Levy: An American Murder Mystery’ Probes Unsolved Case: Who Is Chandra Levy?

-The nation was shocked when 24 year-old Washington, D.C. intern Chandra Levy disappeared while jogging on May 1, 2001.
+The nation was shocked when 24 year-old Washington, D.C., intern Chandra Levy disappeared while jogging on May 1, 2001.
 After more than a year of searching, she was presumed dead, her fate a mystery.
 Then, her bones were found in D.C.’s Rock Creek Park on May 22, 2002.
-If she had lived, she would be 40 years old.
+If she had lived, she would be 40-years-old.

 In 2001, the ill-fated intern’s name and face was as famous as any Kardashian.
-Levy’s alleged affair with 30 years older married California member of Congress Gary Condit, dominated news and gossip at the same scandal level as Tiger Woods cheating on Elin Nordegren.
+Levy’s alleged affair with 30-years-older, married California member of Congress Gary Condit dominated news and gossip at the same scandal level as Tiger Woods cheating on Elin Nordegren.

-From 2010 to 2016, it seemed that Levy’s murderer had been arrested, tried and convicted, and it wasn’t Gary Condit.
+From 2010 to 2016, it seemed that Levy’s murderer had been arrested, tried, and convicted, and it wasn’t Gary Condit.
 Salvadoran immigrant and reported MS-13 gang member Ingmar Guandique was arrested in connection with Levy’s murder, standing trial in 2010.
 The gang member had been charged in two other rapes in Rock Creek Park where Levy’s body was found.

 Guandique was convicted of Levy’s killing because of the detailed, vivid testimony of a jail cellmate, Armando Morales.
 In 2016, audio tapes emerged showing that Morales had made up his story of Guandique’s confession, which alleged that he robbed, but didn’t rape, Levy in Rock Creek Park on May 1, 2001.